Shaping the future of

 - Our Members include stakeholders and organizations that take part in the Network and its task forces.

-- Our Steering Committee is comprised of a diverse representation of thought leaders, local stakeholders, and active members, who provide strategic guidance and oversight.
+- Our Advisory Committe brings together a diverse representation of thought leaders, local stakeholders, and active members, who offer strategic guidance and oversight.

 - Our Secretariat is responsible for fostering synergies and coherence among the taskforces, the Secretariat ensures effective coordination and implementation.